nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 ====== End
 ```

 Look!
 The original plaintext matches the processed text perfectly.
-That ws only a small example, now lets do a large file with complex characters in it to make sure our code is working as required.
+That was only a small example, now lets do a large file with complex characters in it to make sure our code is working as required.

 ### A large complex file